-We set off at dawn on the long winding trail to Tengboche.
-Spirits were high as we chatted with other trekkers we had got to know along the way – a chilled Australian guy going solo in the Himalayas and a couple of trekking buddies we discovered used to frequent the same dive bar as we did in Sheffield, ten years ago.
+We set off at dawn on the winding trail to Tengboche.
+Spirits were high as we chatted with other trekkers we had got to know along the way.
+Tom, a chilled Australian guy going solo in the Himalayas and a couple of trekking buddies, T and Gemma, that we discovered used to frequent the same dive bar as we did in Sheffield, ten years ago.

 After a long tiring hike, the path leveled out leaving the final climb to the sanctuary of Tengboche.

 “Looks like we made it.”
 I said.
 “It’s at the top of that hill according to the map.”

 “It’s nearly vertical though.
 We’ll have calves of steel by the end,” Si said.

 A thick screen of trees prevented any clear view of the summit as we slogged up the track.
 The altitude and subsequent lack of oxygen was beginning to make its presence felt – this was no longer a gentle hike.
 Sparse cloud cover became the only respite from the oppressive sun.
 I wiped my sweat-drenched brow at the top of each incline before wheezing on towards the ever-distant apex of the hill.